Canada–European Union relations: Comparisons

-Agreements

-The history of Canada's relations with the EU is best documented in a series of economic agreements:

-In 1976, the European Economic Community (EEC) and Canada signed a Framework Agreement on Economic Co-operation, the first formal agreement of its kind between the EEC and an industrialized third country.
-Also in 1976 the Delegation of the European Commission to Canada opened in Ottawa.

-In 1990, European and Canadian leaders adopted a Declaration on Transatlantic Relations, extending the scope of their contacts and establishing regular meetings at Summit and Ministerial level.

-In 1996, a new Political Declaration on EU-Canada Relations was made at the Ottawa Summit, adopting a joint Action Plan identifying additional specific areas for co-operation.

-On 30 October 2016, the "Strategic Partnership Agreement between the European Union and its Member States, of the one part, and Canada, of the other part" was signed in Brussels.
-This agreement seeks to deepen political dialogue and cooperation between the EU and Canada and to strengthen relations in fields such as human rights, international peace and security, economic and sustainable development, justice, freedom and security.
-The agreement provisionally entered into force on 1 April 2017.
+Cooperation

+Economy

+The EU is Canada's second-largest trading partner.
+By 2026, trade in goods had increased by 76% and trade in services by 97% since the provisional application of the Canada-EU Free Trade Agreement in 2017.
+More specifically, that same year, around 90% of trade between the two was tariff-free.
+Further, total trade had reached US$150 billion in 2025.

 Canada–EU Free Trade Agreement

 Since as early as June 2007, the Government of Canada led by Prime Minister Stephen Harper had been pressuring the EU and its member countries to negotiate a Canada-EU free trade agreement.
 Former French prime minister Edouard Balladur supported the idea, while former Canadian trade negotiator Michael Hart called the idea "silly."
 The Canada Europe Roundtable for Business (CERT), founded in 1999, had been a principal advocate for a free trade agreement supported by more than 100 Canadian and European chief executives.
 CERT was co-chaired by former Canadian trade minister Roy MacLaren and former editor of The Economist magazine Bill Emmott.

 In June 2009, EU Trade Commissioner Catherine Ashton and Canadian Minister of International Trade Stockwell Day released a joint statement regarding the start of negotiations for a Comprehensive Economic and Trade Agreement (CETA).
 Minister Day stated "This first meeting represents a solid step toward a historic economic agreement between Canada and Europe.
 These negotiations are a priority for our government."

-Previously, Canada and the EU remained at odds over an EU ban on importing seal products and Canada's visa requirement for the EU citizens of the EU member states of Romania and Bulgaria.
-The visa requirement for the EU citizens of Romania and Bulgaria were lifted in November 2017.

-CETA has been provisionally applied since September 2017.
-See the article Comprehensive Economic and Trade Agreement for details of compromises made.
+CETA has been provisionally applied since September 2017, thus removing 98% of the preexisting tariffs between the two sides.
+As of August 2023, seventeen EU states have deposited their instruments of ratification, while ten ratifications are still missing.

+Digital Trade Agreement

+Since March 2026, negotiations on a Digital Trade Agreement (DTA) to complement CETA have been ongoing.
+The proposed agreement would improve legal certainty for businesses engaged in digital commerce, strengthen consumer protection and privacy, and facilitate electronic transactions.
+The scope would likely include economic areas such as "telecommunication services, computer and information services, and other services that are typically delivered digitally".
+In September 2026, EU Trade Commissioner Šefčovič said that the agreement might be signed before the end of the year.